 Considerations for both automated warehouses and mechanised solutions.

-Allied to these influences, ongoing technological innovation and competition among automation suppliers are allowing the benefits of warehouse automation to become more economically accessible than in the past.
+The good news is ongoing technological innovation and competition among automation suppliers are having an effect.
+They are allowing the benefits of warehouse automation to become more economically accessible than in the past.

-Levels of Automation and what works best for you.
+Levels of warehouse automation and what works best for you.

-There are two principal categories of equipment that can be deployed.
+There are two principal categories of equipment that can be used.